 BA in Social Science

 Description: Social scientists study the inter-relationships of individuals and groups within society.
-The major in social science is designed to offer students a broad background so they can develop a sensitivity to how individuals relate with one another within society.
-Thirty (30) units are offered via Chico Distance & Online Education, with the remainder available at a community college.
-Upper division general studies thematic courses are available via Chico Distance & Online Education.
-The curriculum rotates on a three-year cycle.
-The Social Science major, plus five courses, satisfies the social science curricular requirements for admission into credential work to teach Social Studies at the secondary level.
+The major in Social Science is designed to offer students a broad background so they can develop a sensitivity to how individuals relate with one another within society.
+From 36 to 42 units are offered via Chico Distance & Online Education, with the remainder available at a community college.
+Upper division general studies thematic courses also are available online via Chico Distance & Online Education.
+The curriculum rotates on a two-year cycle.
+This option provides the social science curriculum preparation for the CSET exam, which is required for admission into credential work to teach Social Studies at the secondary level.

 Description: Social scientists study the inter-relationships of individuals and groups within society.
 The major in social science is designed to offer students a broad background so they can develop sensitivity about how individuals relate with one another within society.
-The depth pattern is a 46-unit major which consists of 24 units from one of the primary advising concentrations and 15 units in a secondary concentration, plus an integrated capstone social science seminar, an online portfolio, and an introductory computer course.
+The Specialization Studies Option is a 45-unit major which consists of 24 units from one of the primary advising concentrations and 15 units in a secondary concentration, plus an integrated capstone social science seminar and an introductory computer course.
 The primary and secondary concentrations available to online students are Sociology and Career and Life Planning.
 Most of the coursework is offered via Chico Distance & Online Education, with the remainder available at a community college.
-Upper division general studies thematic courses are available via Chico Distance & Online Education.
+Upper division general studies thematic courses (called “Pathways”) also are available online via Chico Distance & Online Education.
 Some courses in the curriculum rotate on a two-year cycle.
-The Social Science FAQ provides additional valuable information.
+The Social Science FAQ (below) provides additional valuable information.

 Frequently Asked Questions: Social Science Major